 - Are freshwater ecosystems in Ontario resilient to disturbance?

-My Ph.D. research was a small piece of a large collaborative effort (Canadian Network for Aquatic Ecosystem Services) headed by my co-supervisor, Dr. Donald Jackson.
+My Ph.D. research was a small piece of a large collaborative effort (NSERC Canadian Network for Aquatic Ecosystem Services) headed by my co-supervisor, Dr. Donald Jackson.
 Check out our work at: www.cnaes.ca.
-As a part of this network, I collaborated on couple primary publications – one providing a graduate student view on the pros and cons of actively engaging in scientific research networks during graduate school (Lamothe et al. 2018) and the other reviewing the complexities of regulating ecosystem services, a branch of ecosystem services that help to maintain biosphere integrity, human safety, and the provision of most other ecosystem services (Sutherland et al. In Press).
+As a part of this network, I collaborated on couple primary publications – one providing a graduate student view on the pros and cons of actively engaging in scientific research networks during graduate school (Lamothe et al. 2018) and the other reviewing the complexities of regulating ecosystem services, a branch of ecosystem services that help to maintain biosphere integrity, human safety, and the provision of most other ecosystem services (Sutherland et al. 2018).